-Subject / Unit Objectives Skills / Knowledge Children at the expected standard can Suggested Learning Activities (Opportunities identified for PROJECT BASED LEARNING / OUTDOOR LEARNING / GROW IT VALUES / HEARTS VALUES) Jingle Bells Help by the Beetles.
-PE (1) To develop overarm throwing and catching.
-Bowl a ball with some accuracy, and consistency.
-Pupils learn how to strike the ball into space so that they can score runs.
-When fielding, they learn how to keep the batters' scores low.
-In all games activities, Unit: Cricket pupils have to think about how they use skills, strategies and tactics to outwit (Class teacher) To develop underarm bowling.
-Learn the rules of the game and I am begin to use them to play honestly the opposition.
-In cricket, pupils achieve this by striking a ball and trying to deceive or avoid fielders, so that they can run between wickets to score runs.
-Pupils are given opportunities to work in collaboration with others, play fairly KEY QUESTION: Which activities help To learn how to grip the bat and develop batting and fairly. demonstrating an understanding of the rules, as well as being respectful of the people they play with and against. speed, strength and stamina and when technique.
-Communicate with my teammates to apply simple OUTDOOR LEARNING they are important in games?
-To develop the batting technique. tactics.
-Key Skills Physical: Underarm and overarm throwing To be able to field a ball using a two handed pick Explain what happens to my body when I exercise and how this helps to Physical: Catching Physical: Over and underarm bowling Physical: Fielding and tracking a ball up and a short barrier. make me healthy.
-Physical: Batting Social: Collaboration and communication To develop overarm bowling technique.
-Persevere when learning a new skill.
-Social: Respect Emotional: Perseverance Emotional: Honesty To be able to play the role of bowler, batter, wicket keeper and Provide feedback using key terminology and understand what I need to Thinking: Observing and providing feedback Thinking: Applying strategies fielder in a game. do to improve.
-Health and Safety Ensure pupils always have a safe distance between themselves and a batter.
-To play apply skills learnt to mini cricket.
-Strike a bowled ball after a bounce.
-Ensure safe use and handling of the bat at all times.
+Subject / Unit Objectives Skills / Knowledge Suggested Learning Activities Children at the expected (Opportunities identified for PROJECT BASED LEARNING / standard can OUTDOOR LEARNING / GROW IT VALUES / HEARTS VALUES) Jingle Bells Help by the Beetles.
+PE (1) To develop overarm Bowl a ball with some Pupils learn how to strike the ball into space so that they can score runs.
+When throwing and catching. accuracy, and consistency. fielding, they learn how to keep the batters' scores low.
+In all games activities, Unit: Cricket pupils have to think about how they use skills, strategies and tactics to outwit To develop underarm Learn the rules of the the opposition.
+In cricket, pupils achieve this by striking a ball and trying to (Class teacher) bowling. game and I am begin to deceive or avoid fielders, so that they can run between wickets to score runs. use them to play honestly Pupils are given opportunities to work in collaboration with others, play fairly KEY QUESTION: To learn how to grip the and fairly. demonstrating an understanding of the rules, as well as being respectful of the Which activities help bat and develop batting people they play with and against. speed, strength and technique.
+Communicate with my OUTDOOR LEARNING stamina and when teammates to apply simple they are important To develop the batting tactics.
+Key Skills in games ? technique.
+Physical: Underarm and overarm throwing Explain what happens to Physical: Catching To be able to field a ball my body when I exercise Physical: Over and underarm bowling using a two handed pick and how this helps to Physical: Fielding and tracking a ball up and a short barrier. make me healthy.
+Physical: Batting Social: Collaboration and communication To develop overarm Persevere when learning a Social: Respect bowling technique. new skill.
+Emotional: Perseverance Emotional: Honesty To be able to play the Provide feedback using key Thinking: Observing and providing feedback role of bowler, batter, terminology and Thinking: Applying strategies wicket keeper and understand what I need to fielder in a game. do to improve.
+Health and Safety Ta alas analis d'Unites de Carrillo a la accide de la cilia di Ensure pupils always have a safe distance between themselves and a batter.
+To play apply skills learnt Strike a bowled ball after a Ensure safe use and handling of the bat at all times. to mini cricket. bounce.
 Use overarm and underarm throwing, and